harness/developer-hub/docs/platform/2_Delegates/install-delegates/delegate-upgrades-and-expiration.md

 ## Delegate expiration policy

-Delegate expiration is calculated using the version difference between Harness Manager and the delegate.
-If the delegate and Harness Manager are on the same version, the delegate expiration is 24 weeks.
+Delegates expire after six months.
 Delegate expiration does not mean the delegate stops working.
 It means that you may experience issues because the backend has moved too far ahead, making the delegate no longer backward compatible.
 If you do not have automatic upgrade enabled, Harness recommends upgrading the delegate at least once per quarter.

 ### Determine when your delegate expires